 While the roadless areas of Yellowstone are incredibly vast, nearly all of the park’s most famous natural wonders are close to the path of the Grand Loop, the 140-mile, figure-eight-shaped main drag.
-Making lodging or camping plans ahead of time and planning to spend at least a few days (a week or longer would be ideal) traveling the route will allow you plenty of time to explore Old Faithful, Mammoth Hot Springs, Tower Falls, Yellowstone Lake, the Grand Canyon of the Yellowstone and other places along the way.
+This road consists of the north loop, featuring Mammoth Hot Springs and Tower Falls, and the south loop, featuring Old Faithful, Yellowstone Lake, Grand Prismatic, Hayden Valley and Grand Canyon of the Yellowstone.
+Making lodging or camping plans ahead of time and planning to spend at least a few days (a week or longer would be ideal) traveling the route will allow you plenty of time to explore these wonders and other places along the way.

 There are few areas of wilderness as vast and as beautiful as Yellowstone, and a backcountry adventure here promises to be unforgettable.
 Remember that camping in the backcountry requires a permit, and campsites can be reserved in advance.
 Find a backcountry trip planner here.

 4. Go on a guided horseback ride.

 Equestrians and families often choose to see the park on horseback (it’s a great option for those who can’t hike far).
 One- and two-hour guided rides are offered at Mammoth, Tower-Roosevelt and Canyon.
 At Roosevelt Corral, visitors can take a horseback or wagon ride to a cookout site for a steak dinner.
 Find an outfitter to ramp up your adventure.